santiagohervella/dotfiles/README.md

   - iMovie
   - Pages
 - Test screen for dead pixels using [Test My Screen](https://testmyscreen.com/)
-- Launch Karabiner to let it set up
+- Follow all the Karabiner instructions to let it set up
 - Give apps the proper permissions:
   - Accessibility
     - AltTab